-Spending only a week in Boston’s Chinatown would not be enough time to scratch the surface of all the great restaurants in the area.
+One week in Boston’s Chinatown would not be enough time to experience all their great restaurants.

-However I would still like to give it another try.
+Still I would like to give it another try.

-It has the history, sites, activities, and diversity of people that one would hope to experience in a city.
+It has the history, sites, activities, and diversity of people that one hopes to experience in a city.

-Above all it has the amazing variety of foods that are brought together by all those people.
+Above all, it has the amazing variety of foods brought together by all those people.

 One of the most exotic places to satiate your taste buds in Beantown is in Boston’s Chinatown.